jakesong15/jakesong15.github.io/_research/1-cartilage.md

 collection: research
 ---

-I am currently studying how the mechanics of the extracellular matrix regulates chondrocyte fate in quiescence and under external mechanical stresses.
+I am currently studying how the mechanics of the extracellular matrix regulates chondrocyte behavior in quiescence and under external mechanical stresses.

 This is a description of a teaching experience.
 You can use markdown like any other post.